DocNR/POWR/docs/design/nostr-exercise-nip.md

 ## Event Kinds

+### Event Kind Selection Rationale

+The event kinds in this NIP follow Nostr protocol conventions:

+- **Exercise and Workout Templates** (33401, 33402) use parameterized replaceable event kinds (30000+) because:
+  - They represent content that may be updated or improved over time
+  - The author may want to replace previous versions with improved ones
+  - They need the `d` parameter to distinguish between different templates by the same author
+  - Multiple versions shouldn't accumulate in clients' storage

+- **Workout Records** (1301) use a standard event kind (0-9999) because:
+  - They represent a chronological feed of activity that shouldn't replace previous records
+  - Each workout is a unique occurrence that adds to a user's history
+  - Users publish multiple records over time, creating a timeline
+  - They're conceptually similar to notes (kind 1) but with structured fitness data

 ### Exercise Template (kind: 33401)
 Defines reusable exercise definitions.
 These should remain public to enable discovery and sharing.
 The `content` field contains detailed form instructions and notes.